watsonwork/watsonwork-weather/README.md

 ### Deploying the app to IBM Bluemix

-If you have a [Bluemix](https://bluemix.net)  account and want to give the sample app a quick try, you can simply get it deployed to Bluemix straight from Github without even having to download it to your local development environment and build it yourself.
+If you want to give the sample app a quick try using [Bluemix] (https://bluemix.net), you can simply get it deployed to Bluemix straight from Github without even having to download it to your local development environment and build it yourself.
 Just click the button below: